 Is the utility able to meet water demands with the current production capacity over the next 5 years?
 If so, explain how you plan to do so.
 Yes, based on population trends there is no need for an increase in capacity to meet water demands.
-If population trends change, an upgrade to the plant would be needed at that time.
+If population trends change, the treatment plant has sufficient capacity remaining.
 If not, describe the circumstances and plans to increase production capacity: N/A